Rhett Ellison

-Rhett Marshall Ellison (born October 3, 1988) is a former American football tight end and fullback who played seven seasons in the National Football League (NFL).
-He played college football at USC and was drafted by the Minnesota Vikings in the fourth round of the 2012 NFL Draft.
+Rhett Marshall Ellison (born October 3, 1988) is an American former professional football player who was a tight end and fullback for eight seasons in the National Football League (NFL).
+He played college football for the USC Trojans and was selected by the Minnesota Vikings in the fourth round of the 2012 NFL draft.
 He also played for the New York Giants for three seasons.

-High school career
+Early life

 Ellison played high school football at Saint Francis High School in Mountain View, California.
 As a junior in 2005, he made 27 tackles and 4 sacks, plus caught 26 passes for 301 yards (11.6 avg.) with 5 touchdowns.
 As a senior, he had 49 tackles, 2 sacks and 1 interception on defense and 31 receptions for 394 yards (12.7 avg.) with 2 touchdowns on offense.
 His 2006 season honors included 2006 Super Prep All-Farwest, Prep Star All-West, Long Beach Press-Telegram Best of the Rest, San Francisco Chronicle All-Metro honorable mention and San Jose Mercury News All-Area first team playing linebacker and tight end.

 Both major recruiting rating agencies of the time, Rivals.com and Scout.com, rated Ellison as a three star (out of five) recruit and in the top 20 among other tight ends in his class.
 He was recruited by several BCS conference programs and, beside USC, received athletic scholarship offers from Arizona State, Cal, Oregon and Virginia Tech.
 He committed to USC on February 6, 2007, the day before National Signing Day, a part of a recruiting class that ranked in the top two in the country in 2007.